 The state of California is so vast that it is hard to explore it all even on longer vacations.
 Luckily, families can take a close look at the entire state by making just one stop in downtown Oakland.
 The Oakland Museum of California has three galleries themed around the natural science, history, and art of the state, offering an in-depth look at the varied geographies, peoples, animals, and cultures that make California so fascinating.
 Learn about San Francisco’s Summer of Love in the history gallery or explore the majesty of Yosemite National Park in the natural science gallery.
 There is something geared toward every age level at this museum.

 Oakland A’s Baseball

 It is hard for families to attend professional sporting events these days without cashing out their retirement accounts.
-A fun and cheap day at the ball game is still alive and well, however, with the Oakland Athletics.
+One of our favorite family friendly things to do in Oakland California was to enjoy a fun and cheap day at the ball game with the Oakland Athletics.
 The A’s are Major League Baseball’s wackiest and scrappiest franchise, famous for eeking out success against the odds with baseball’s smallest budget (as depicted in Michael Lewis’ Moneyball).
 A’s fans and players have a sense of humor and a love of the game that makes for a family-friendly good time every game.

 Check out even more Oakland outings for families in Leslie’s 50 Things to do in Oakland with kids.